 Fresh is best, but frozen is just as great!
 Only have access to frozen strawberries in the dead of winter?
-No worries, frozen fruit is not only more accessible, but oftentimes also more affordable and super convenient.
-PLUS they instantly makes your smoothies cold.
+No worries, frozen fruit is not only more accessible but oftentimes also more affordable and super convenient.
+PLUS they instantly make your smoothies cold.

 TIP: Stock your freezer with a variety of frozen fruit including berries, tropical fruits, etc. Make sure all the ingredients are simply fruit and have nothing else like added sugar.
 Opt for organic when available.
 I use these glass containers or baggies.

 Have fresh raw greens in the fridge and running out of time to use them that week?
 Take your dark leafy greens or any other vegetable that you have in the fridge and wash, chop, and store in a large freezer safe bag or airtight glass container to make your own frozen vegetables.
 Kale is one that I will often freeze, and it’s an easy way to add more fiber and greens to any smoothie.

 TIP: Find dark leafy greens that are on sale and bulk freeze these for later.
 I use these glass containers or baggies.

 Don’t waste it!
 Have a couple tablespoons of almond milk or coconut milk left over and don’t want to throw it away?
 Don’t!
 Pour it into an ice cube tray to use as a flavor booster and instant smoothie thickener.
 You can also do this with any liquid.
 I’ll typically have a tray for nut/seed milks like almond or coconut milk, then one for extra tea and one for extra coffee.

 TIP: Use different ice cube trays for different liquids, I’ve had too many experiences trying to get out a tea one and a coffee ice cube popped up and the flavor was all…off.
 I use these silicon ice cube trays because they’re super easy to pop out!